NyuB/yadladoc/README.md

 ### From the release jar

-Each [github release](https://github.com/NyuB/yadladoc/releases/) contains an executable jar, which is enough to run all of the examples listed in this document.
+Each [github release](https://github.com/NyuB/yadladoc/releases/) contains an executable `ydoc.jar`, which is enough to run all of the examples listed in this document.

+### From the release binary

+Each [github release](https://github.com/NyuB/yadladoc/releases/) contains native binaries for windows and linux.

+**NB** these binaries do not currently support the [in-place decoration feature](#in-place-snippet-decoration), decorated snippets will be ignored.

 ## Contribute